PaulisMatrix/Hello-world/README.md

 # Hello-world
-Well this is just a dummy repo I use for testing diff git commands.
+Well this is just a dummy repo I use for testing diff git commands and noting down code snippets.

 Yeah pretty much it.